viniciusdalastra/viniciusdalastra/README.md

 ### Developer Full Stack

-I've been working with web development for public management for over 8 years and now I'm working with a payment platform for e-commerce development.
+I've been working with web development for public management for over 8 years and now I'm working with a gateway payment for e-commerce development.

 I have a bachelor's degree in Information Systems and a postgraduate degree in systems analysis and development and also in Information Security.